rohitw-135/vite-boilerplate/README.md

-# react-boilerplate
-Updated boilerplate with latest version of react

-`npm degit rohitw-135/vite-boilerplate#main ProjectName`

 # VITE-boilerplate
 Updated boilerplate with latest version of React

+run below command to use this as a template
+`npm degit rohitw-135/vite-boilerplate#main ProjectName`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.